markope/crossbarwww/website/crossbario/docs/Home.md

 ## Client Libraries

 Programming WAMP application components is tied to the particular client library you're using.
-Below we give links to documentations we know about.
+The [Autobahn](http://autobahn.ws) family of WAMP client libraries is provided by us

 * [Autobahn|Python](http://autobahn.ws/python/)
 * [Autobahn|JS](http://autobahn.ws/js/)
 * [Autobahn|CPP](http://autobahn.ws/cpp/)

+whereas you can find more WAMP client libraries [here](http://wamp.ws/implementations/#libraries).

-## Contributing
+## Developers

 Notes for developers working on the **Crossbar**.io code base (*not* application developers).